 • They also concern specific sectors of the Syrian economy at the core of finance networks of the Syrian regime (armament, goods and technology used for internal repression, crude oil imports from Syria).

-After more than nine years of war in Syria, the Syrian regime continues to be the main cause of the humanitarian crisis in Syria, where 11 million people still require emergency humanitarian assistance.
+After more than ten years of war in Syria, the Syrian regime continues to be the main cause of the humanitarian crisis in Syria, where 13 million people need emergency humanitarian assistance.

 The EU restrictive measures regime provides for a large number of exemptions and derogations regarding humanitarian activities (purchase of petroleum products, financial and banking activities, etc.) when these activities aim to provide humanitarian assistance in Syria or help the civilian population in Syria.